jerkeyray/mimori/docs/FOLLOWER_READS.md

 ## Testing

-See `test-follower-reads.sh` for a complete test demonstration.
+See `scripts/tests/follower-reads.sh` for a complete test demonstration.

 Key test scenarios: